gmarquardt has an M.A. in history and German from SWTSU and has over 30 years teaching experience at public high schools.

 "Did you see the fight?"
 "Who fought?"
 "I don’t know, I just saw these two chicks get into it!"
 "Yeah, it was pretty epic."

-I log on to the computerized roll system and mark five students absent.
+I logon to the computerized roll system while I look around my classroom to see who is present and who is absent.
+I mark five students absent.
 Two of them were marked absent by two other teachers, one was tardy to first period and another has already been marked absent sixth period.
 It’s second period right now, and I’m a little perplexed about it, but it’s not my problem.